Faculty of Engineering

 PhD Supervision:

 Professor Heath has a strong and cohesive 'PhD team' undertaking research under his guidance.
-He welcomes inquiries from potential PhD candidates with an outstanding academic record and an interest in the research areas listed above.
-He has supervised over 50 PhD students and most of these are now successful academics around the World.
+He has supervised over 60 PhD students and most of these are now successful academics around the World.

 Current PhD students and research topics include:

-Tian Runhe: Lost Public Space in Contemprary China
+Tian Runhe: Lost Public Space in Contemporary China

 Min Yang (University of Nottingham Ningbo)